cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 #### Storing tombstones in object store

 The Purger will write the new tombstone entries in a separate folder called `tombstones` in the object store (e.g. S3 bucket) in the respective tenant folder.
 Each tombstone can have a separate JSON file outlining all the necessary information about the deletion request such as the parameters passed in the request, as well as some meta-data such as the creation date of the file.
 The name of the file can be a hash of the API parameters (start, end, markers).
 This way if a user calls the API twice by accident with the same parameters, it will only create one tombstone.
 To keep track of the request state, filename extensions can be used.
 This will allow the tombstone files to be immutable.
-The 2 different file extensions will be `pending, processed`.
-Each time the deletion request moves to a new state, a new file will be added with the same content but a different extension to indicate the new state.
+The 3 different file extensions will be `pending, processed, deleted`.
+Each time the deletion request moves to a new state, a new file will be added with the same deletion information but a different extension to indicate the new state.
 The file containing the previous state will be deleted once the new one is created.
+If a deletion request is cancelled, then a tombstone file with the `.deleted` filename extension will be created.

 When it is determined that the request should move to the next state, then it will first write a new file containing the tombstone information to the object store.
-The information inside the file will be the same except the `creationTime`, which is replaced with the current timestamp.
+The information inside the file will be the same except the `stateCreationTime`, which is replaced with the current timestamp.
 The extension of the new file will be different to reflect the new state.
 If the new file is successfully written, the file with the previous state is deleted.
 If the write of the new file fails, then the previous file is not going to be deleted.
 Next time the service runs to check the state of each tombstone, it will retry creating the new file with the updated state.
 If the write is successful but the deletion of the old file is unsuccessful then there will be 2 tombstone files with the same filename but different extension.
 When `BlocksCleaner` writes the tombstones to the bucket index, the compactor will check for duplicate tombstone files but with different extensions.
 It will use the tombstone with the most recently updated state and try to delete the file with the older state.
-Since there are only two states, there could be a scenario where there are 2 files with the same request ID but the extensions: `.pending` and `.processed`.
-In this case, the `.processed` file will be selected as it is always the later state.
+There could be a scenario where there are two files with the same request ID but different extensions: {`.pending`, `.processed`} or {`.pending`, `.deleted`}.
+In this case, the `.processed` or `.deleted ` file will be selected as it is always the later state compared to the `pending` state.

 The tombstone will be stored in a single JSON file per request and state: